epfl-ada/ada-2023-project-nada2023/docs/index.md

 ## Influence of the number of languages

 Since we analysed the influence of the number of co-production countries had in the revenue and the export of the movies.
-We wandered if having multiple languages could also help export movies.
+We wondered if having multiple languages could also help export movies.
 Since the two ideas are pretty simlar, we will follow the same template as for the number of coproduction countries.

 <div class="responsive-iframe">
     <iframe src="plots/movies_lang_ratio.html"></iframe>
 </div>

 This graph is really similar to the one about the ratio of movies made by more than one country.
-Our anaylsis stays the same if we see an augmentation it is probably due to multiple factors one of them being that it should help boost the revenue of the movies.
+Our anaylsis stays the same if we see an augmentation it is probably due to multiple factors, one of them being that it should help boost the revenue of the movies.
 As before we ask ourself how many language should a movie have to have the best expected revenue?
 And is this the same number if we want our movie to export as much as possible?

 <div class="responsive-iframe">
     <iframe src="plots/gross_languages.html"></iframe>
 </div>

 In the graph above we only kept movies that have up to five languages because our dataset doesn't contain enough movies with more infomation to be relevant in our study.
-This visualisation shows us that the more languages, or at least up to five languages, you have the more, on average, your movie is suppose to make.
-Since we don't have enough information about movies with more languages we cannot say the perfect number of languages would be but we can say that the more the better but you probably don't want to over do it.
-The T-test here is much more clear with a T-statistic of ~ -8, as usual the p/value is reallz small and allows us to say that the difference is statistically relevent.
+This visualisation shows us that the more languages, or at least up to five languages, you have, the more on average your movie is suppose to make.
+Since we don't have enough information about movies with more languages we cannot say what the perfect number of languages would be, but we can say that the more the better although you probably don't want to overdo it.
+The T-test here is much clearer with a T-statistic of ~ -8, as usual the p/value is reallz small and allows us to say that the difference is statistically relevent.
 As for the co-production countries let us do the same analysis but seperate the result per genre.

 <div class="responsive-iframe">
     <iframe src="plots/mean_rev_lang_genre.html"></iframe>
 </div>

 We can see that most genres follow the expected trend with the notable exceptions being Adventure, Thriller and Crime Fiction.
-The Adventure movies mysteriously don't perform as well when they have 3 and five languages but other follow the expected trend.
-Thriller and Crime Fiction take a hit at 4 laguages then are going back up at five.
+The Adventure movies mysteriously don't perform as well when they have 3 and five languages but others follow the expected trend.
+Thriller and Crime Fiction take a hit at 4 languages and then go back up at five.
 For all three of these anomalies we weren't able to give an explanation.
-But even with this particularities we would still advice a movie do have a many languages as possible (or at least up to five).
+But even with these particularities we would still advise a movie do have as many languages as possible (or at least up to five).

 ### Number of languages vs. ratio of international revenue